Arkansas Medical Marijuana Commission

 How to Qualify for the Arkansas Medical Marijuana Program

-The following medical conditions are the Arkansas medical marijuana qualifying conditions:
+The following illnesses are the Arkansas medical marijuana qualifying conditions:

 - Hepatitis C